Ormond Beach, Florida: History

-The city was renamed Ormond Beach following a referendum held on April 25, 1950.
+The municipality was officially renamed as the City of Ormond Beach following a referendum held on April 25, 1950.

 Ormond Beach has four downtown riverfront parks and a beachfront park along with 37 other parks and gardens large and small.
-The historic shopping district located along Granada Boulevard from A1A to Orchard Street is home to dozens of locally-owned shops and restaurants along with historic and cultural sites.
+The historic shopping district located along Granada Boulevard from A1A to Orchard Street is home to dozens of locally owned shops and restaurants along with historic and cultural sites.